Mature student support

 Student living costs

-- Foundation entry degree - Foundation entry is the perfect route if you're ready to study at university but don't quite have the right qualifications for your course.
+- Degrees with a foundation year - studying a course with a foundation year is the perfect route if you're ready to study at university but don't quite have the right qualifications for your course.

-- Accreditation of prior learning - use your work experience to get a headstart on your new degree, using our accreditation of prior learning (APL).
+- Recognition of prior learning - use your work experience to get a head start on your new degree, using our accreditation of prior learning (APL).

 - Return to Study programmes - these free six-week programmes will help you prepare for university study and get your application ready.